IBM/Predictive-Industrial-Visual-Analysis/README.md

 If you go to the URL.mybluemix.net/simulator page you will be able to access a simulator to help you send images to the Cloudant database in case you do not have a way of using a drone to send data to the cloud.
 This simulator page can be your "drone". (data that is sent from the simulator is hardcoded within the program and can be changed by the developer after replicating it)

-# Extending the journey with Drone!
+# Extending the journey with Drone

 ## Privacy Notice